Projects

 Machine Learning Methods for Calculating Vacancy Formation Energies in High Entropy Ceramics

-Donald Brenner, MSE Professor
+Donald Brenner, MSE Professor and Department Head

-High entropy (HE) materials are typically defined by having five or more components in roughly equimolar proportions on a single lattice such that the configurational entropy contribution to the free energy becomes comparable to the enthalpic contribution.8 In this stability regime a given composition can have a stable crystal structure that is different from that of the constituents.
+High entropy (HE) materials are typically defined by having five or more components in roughly equimolar proportions on a single lattice such that the configurational entropy contribution to the free energy becomes comparable to the enthalpic contribution.1 In this stability regime a given composition can have a stable crystal structure that is different from that of the constituents.
 It also leads to challenges in materials design.
 For example, HE carbides (HECs) are composed of two interpenetrating fcc lattices, one with carbon and one with five or more other cations arranged randomly.
-For a five species composition, a carbon vacancy has 210 possible near neighbor configurations; the number of possible configurations goes up to over 107 when also considering a second shell of cations.
-Clearly calculations of carbon vacancy concentrations, which are common defects that can affect a number of thermal-mechanical properties,9,10 are challenging with direct methods such as Density Functional Theory (DFT).
+For a five species composition, a carbon vacancy has 210 possible near neighbor configurations; the number of possible configurations goes up to over 102 when also considering a second shell of cations.
+Clearly calculations of carbon vacancy concentrations, which are common defects that can affect a number of thermal-mechanical properties,3,4 are challenging with direct methods such as Density Functional Theory (DFT).
 REU students will be trained to run DFT calculations using VASP to find carbon vacancy formation energies for select configurations, and then use these calculations to help train a neural network (NN) from which energies can be calculated for other configurations.
-To start, we currently have a database of 40 carbon vacancy formation energies for nine different five-cation HEC compositions (a total 0f 360 energies), and a dedicated queue on the NC State High-Performance Computing Cluster to carry out additional calculations11.
+To start, we currently have a database of 40 carbon vacancy formation energies for nine different five-cation HEC compositions (a total 0f 360 energies), and a dedicated queue on the NC State High-Performance Computing Cluster to carry out additional calculations5.
 The goals of this research are for the students to (1) learn how to systematically carry out DFT calculations to expand this data base for NN fitting and model validation; (2) determine a database of not only energies but also properties such as valence electron concentrations and relative bond distances for species surrounding a carbon vacancy that optimize predictions of vacancy formation energies within a NN; and (3) understand how NNs are developed and used, as well as their limitations.

 Using data to design LEDs emitting in the ultraviolet for disinfection applications

-Ramon Collazo, MSE Associate Professor
+Ramón Collazo, MSE Professor

 Lightweight, high strength, and corrosion-resistant alloys at the low material cost